Adopt an Elder

 Many elders in the Northeast live in hazardous homes with unsafe electrical wiring, no plumbing, and poor accessability.
 They are not getting enough to eat and cannot complete vital daily living tasks such as getting out of bed, going to the toilet, bathing and feeding themselves.
 In some cases Mundo has discovered elders living completely alone who cannot manage to walk or get out of bed, leaving them lying in one place and completely reliant on someone to come help them.

 …we address the psychological and emotional need for companionship…

 Mundo Exchange and our local partners work to make life a bit safer and happier for the extremely poor and marginalized elders in the Northeast.
-The average age we work with is 90+ years old.
+The average age we work with is 80+ years old.
 These seniors have spent a lifetime giving to the community and are now alone.
 We both befriend and assist these forgotten rural elders who lack family and income.
-We accompany local health and social service workers to visit them.
-We care for these seniors by providing for them necessities such as fans for the heat, bedding and blankets for the cold, hot water makers, food, clean drinking water, and much needed clothing.
+Local health and social service workers accompany us to visit them.
+These seniors are cared for by our team in providing for them necessities such as fans for the heat, bedding and blankets for the cold, hot water makers, food, clean drinking water, and much needed clothing.